vict0rsch/deep_learning/lasagne/README.md

 This function takes data (`input` and `target`) as input and generates (random) subsets of this data (of length `batchsize`).
 The point here is to iterate over the datasets without reloading them in memory each time we start with a new batch.
 [Understand python's `yield` and generators](http://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do-in-python).

-The point here is to generate (mini)batches to learn from (either to train, validate or test the model/network).
+The point here is to generate batches to learn from (either to train, validate or test the model/network).

 ## Running the network